-In accordance with our Vision Statement, Safe, Happy and Successful, Together with God, we are committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.
+In accordance with our vision and mission statements we are committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.
 Bullying of any kind is unacceptable at our school.
 If bullying does occur, all pupils should be able to tell and know that incidents will be dealt with promptly and effectively.
 We are a TELLING school.
-This means that anyone who knows that bullying is happening is expected to tell a member of staff.
+This means that anyone who knows that bullying is happening is expected to tell the staff.